 You may have heard that in order to recover any compensation for injuries you have incurred as a result of an accident you will have to prove that the other driver was at fault or they were negligent.
 However, if you are not certain what you have to prove in order to recover for damages do not be alarmed.
 Most personal injury cases, including those involving truck accidents all, come from a main legal theory of liability known as negligence.

-Our NJ Truck Accident Attorneys Have the Experience to Handle Your Case
+Our I-195 New Jersey Truck Accident Attorneys Have the Experience to Handle Your Case

-If you’ve suffered severe injuries or the death of a loved one in an accident with a large truck, bus, or other commercial vehicles, the truck accident lawyers of Reiff Law Firm may be able to fight for you.
-To schedule a free and confidential legal consultation call (215) 709-6940 or contact us online today.
+If you have suffered severe injuries or the death of a loved one in an accident with a large truck, bus, or other commercial vehicles, the I-195 New Jersey truck accident lawyers of Reiff Law Firm may be able to fight for you.
+To schedule a free and confidential legal consultation with our truck accident attorneys call (215) 709-6940 or contact us online today.